 In other stage work, I created the role of Tony, in Abigail’s Party (Mike Leigh) for Dear Conjunction, in Paris in 1996.

-My most recent film work was in 2011, as prison sergeant, in Jeanne Captive, de Philippe Ramos, torturing Clémence Poésy and Mathieu Amalric.
-Other parts followed on French tv, in the mini-series, Alias Caracalla and in RIS, police scientifique.
+On screen, I will be playing a grumpy police inspector in Les Traducteurs, with Lambert Wilson and Alex Lawther, directed by Régis Roinsard.
+In 2011, I played the prison sergeant, in Jeanne Captive, directed by Philippe Ramos, where I tortured Clémence Poésy and Mathieu Amalric.
+Other parts on French tv include roles in Alias Caracalla and RIS, police scientifique.

 I also act regularly in corporate theatre projects, in particular for Bord de Scène, as well as in corporate films.
 I’m equally at home presenting or acting.